-

 world war RAF squadrons in the south west Midlands,

-excluding brief visitors: principal units shown red
+excluding brief visitors: principal

 Squadron